Anbang's Starwood retreat is setback for China's M&A campaign

 Chinese financial magazine Caixin reported last month that China’s insurance regulator would likely reject a bid by Anbang to buy Starwood, since it would put the insurer’s offshore assets above a 15-percent threshold for overseas investments.

-“(Anbang) told us what they told the market, (that their withdrawal was due to) the market considerations,” Starwood Chief Executive Thomas Mangas told the same conference call.

-Defending Starwood decision to declare Anbang’s first bid as superior, Mangas said he had found both Anbang and its chairman Wu Xiaohu to be “very credible”.
+Defending Starwood decision to declare Anbang’s first bid as superior, Starwood Chief Executive Mangas said he had found both Anbang and its chairman Wu to be “very credible”.

 “They moved mountains to persuade our board.
 They moved quickly and were incredibly shrewd in how they worked with us to get a deal done quickly,” Mangas said.